EntityPlantt/MCreatorPluginMaker/README.md

 ## What you can do with MCreatorPluginMaker
 You can:
++ Indev-mode v1:
  * Upload a plugin's JSON or create a plugin
  * Change plugin's basic info (name, description, etc...)
  * Download plugin as JSON
+ * Remove plugin
++ Indev-mode v2:
+ * Add a new procedure
+ * See all procedures by their names

 ## Credits
 Credits to [JSZIP](https://stuk.github.io/jszip), [FileSaver](https://github.com/eligrey/FileSaver.js), [MCreator](https://mcreator.net/about) and Mojang Studios for [Minecraft](https://minecraft.net/).